Returning Servicemembers (OEF/OIF/OND)

 Your service has earned your access to enhanced VA health care benefits.
 In order to take advantage of these benefits, OEF/OIF/OND Veterans need to enroll in VA's health care system.
 Don't delay, apply today!

 Enhanced Eligibility For Health Care Benefits

 Veterans who served in a theater of combat operations after November 11, 1998 are eligible for an extended period of eligibility for health care for 5 years post discharge.

-Under the "Combat Veteran" authority, the Department of Veterans Affairs (VA) provides health care services and community living care for conditions possibly related to the Veterans’ service in the theater of operations and enrollment in Priority Group 6, unless eligible for enrollment in a higher priority group.
+Under the "Combat Veteran" authority, the Department of Veterans Affairs (VA) provides health care services and community living care for any condition possibly related to the Veterans’ service in the theater of operations and enrollment in Priority Group 6, unless eligible for enrollment in a higher priority group.
 New enrollees who were discharged from active service on or after January 28, 2003, are eligible for VA health care for 5 years from their most recent discharge or release date.

 Veterans, including activated Reservists and members of the National Guard, are eligible if they served on active duty in a theater of combat operations after November 11, 1998, and have been discharged under other than dishonorable conditions.

 Documentation Used To Determine Service in a Theater Of Combat Operations

 - Military service documentation that reflects service in a combat theater, or

 - Receipt of combat tax exemption, imminent danger or hostile fire pay